scouten/ericscouten.travel/content/2018/09-02-creative-routing/index.md

 cover = "es-3778-002"
 +++

-Give me 10 hours to drive from Bainbridge Island to Seattle and creative routing will occur.
+Give me ten hours to drive from Bainbridge Island to Seattle and creative routing will occur.

 <!-- more -->